 This page will be updated on a regular basis.
 Last updated: 25 March 2021

 We have updated the funding available below to reflect funds that have been paused or closed

-Covid-19 financial support from the government
+COVID-19 financial support from the government

 The Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses through this period of disruption caused by COVID-19.
 For more information visit gov.uk.

 How to bid for government contracts as a consortium guidance

 On 8 September the government published guidance on how organisations can bid for contracts as a consortium, including the relevant requirements set out in the invitation to tender (ITT).
 A consortium in this context is two or more suppliers coming together to bid during a procurement.
 There is no limit to the number of members that may be in a consortium and consortia bidding is welcome.The full guidance can be found here.

 How to bid for government contracts as a small to medium enterprise (SME) effectively

-On 8 September the government published this guidance.
+On 8 September 2020 the government published this guidance.
 It provides steps SMEs can take when bidding for government contracts so they can compete with larger companies.
 The contents of the guidance covers: Where to find tender opportunities, What to plan before you bid, Writing your bid, Checking your bid, How the tender process works, After you bid and Further information.The guidance can be found here.

 Crown Commercial Service: Simplified Bid Pack - Split Terms

-On 29 September the crown commercial service replaced its ‘Invitation to Tender’ pack with a simplified version.
+On 29 September 2020 the crown commercial service replaced its ‘Invitation to Tender’ pack with a simplified version.
 This may be of interest to VCSE organisations who bid for contracts from the crown commercial service or want to understand procurement processes generally.
 The guidance includes, Framework General Terms and Conditions, Framework Schedule templates, Call Off General Terms and Conditions and Call Off Schedule templates.
 See guidance here.